Arcade Fire leader is accused of sexual harassment by three women; he says relationships were consensual | Song

 He denied it and said the relations were consensual.
 “I’ve had consensual relationships outside of my marriage,” said Butler, who is married to fellow lead singer Régine Chassagne.

-According to the website, they are “allegations of sexual interactions that they found inappropriate due to the age difference, power dynamics and context in which they took place.”
+According to the website, they are “allegations of sexual interactions that they considered inappropriate due to the age difference, power dynamics and context in which they took place”.

 Three women who said they were harassed were Arcade Fire fans between the ages of 18 and 23.
 The relationships between him and the fans took place between 2016 and 2020, when he was between 36 and 39 years old.
 A fourth, gender-fluid person claims to have been sexually assaulted by Butler twice in 2015.